Student Anti-Discrimination & Discriminatory Harassment Procedures

 The Office will make every reasonable effort to ensure that Reports are resolved as expediently and efficiently as possible.
 Many Reports may require extensive review, and time frames will vary depending on the complexity of the resolution process and the severity and extent of the alleged Prohibited Conduct.

-Time frames may be extended for good cause as necessary to ensure the integrity and completeness of the process.
-Reasons for extension of the time frame may also include, but are not limited to: compliance with a request by law enforcement; a limited accommodation of the availability of Parties, their Advisors, and Witnesses; Students on leave, exam periods, school breaks or vacations; and accounting for the complexities of a specific Investigation, including the number of Witnesses and volume of other evidence, whether there is a Cross-Complaint or allegations of Retaliation, and the severity and extent of the alleged Prohibited Conduct.
+Reasons for extended periods of time to reach a resolution may also include, but are not limited to: compliance with a request by law enforcement; a limited accommodation of the availability of a Party, Advisor, or Witness; Students on leave, exam periods, school breaks or vacations; and accounting for the complexities of a specific Investigation, including the number of Witnesses and volume of other evidence, whether there is a Cross-Complaint or allegations of Retaliation, and the severity and extent of the alleged Prohibited Conduct.

-To enable prompt and efficient resolution of Reports, the Office expects that any individual involved in the resolution process will respond to any outreach from the Office within two (2) business days.
-In addition, the Office expects its deadlines to be honored absent extraordinary circumstances.
+To enable prompt and efficient resolution of Reports, the Office requires any individual or group involved in the resolution process to respond to any outreach from the Office within two (2) business days.
+Individuals or groups are required to schedule any mandatory meetings with the Office within five (5) business days of a request by the Office to meet.
+Reasonable efforts will be made to schedule meetings at the Parties’ and/or Witnesses’ convenience, but such accommodations may not be available if they unduly delay the process, as determined by the Office’s discretion.
+The Office expects its deadlines to be honored absent extraordinary circumstances.
 Requests for deadline extensions will be considered by the Office on a case-by-case basis.

-The Office will give periodic status updates to the Parties, including in writing.
+The Office may give periodic status updates to the Parties, including in writing.

 Conflicts of Interest or Bias

-The University requires any participant in any resolution process, including a Complainant, Respondent, Witness, Investigator, sanctioning officer, or Appellate Panelist or Officer, to disclose to the Office any potential or actual Conflict of Interest.
+The University requires any participant in any resolution process, including a Complainant, Respondent, Witness, Investigator, Sanctioning Officer, or Appellate Panelist, to disclose to the Office any potential or actual Conflict of Interest.
 A Conflict of Interest would include, for example, situations where an individual is a Party’s family member, close friend, current or former faculty member, or academic advisor, or where an individual has any other similar relationships.
-Where a Student Group is a Party, there may be a Conflict of Interest with either the Student Group itself or with any of its members.
+Where a Recognized Student Group is a Party, there may be a Conflict of Interest if a participant in the resolution process is a member of or associated with the Recognized Student Group itself or with any of its members.
 Additionally, no person in an investigative or decision-making position in the process may have a Conflict of Interest or bias for or against Complainants or Respondents generally or any individual Complainant or Respondent.

-A Complainant or Respondent who believes that an Investigator, sanctioning officer, or Appellate Panelist or Officer has a Conflict of Interest or bias for or against Complainants or Respondents generally or any individual Complainant or Respondent must submit a written request to the Office that the individual not participate in the process.
-This request must be made within two (2) business days after the Office provides Notice of the name of the individual involved in the process who is believed to have a Conflict of Interest or bias.
+A Complainant or Respondent who believes that an Investigator, Sanctioning Officer, or Appellate Panelist has a Conflict of Interest or bias for or against Complainants or Respondents generally or any individual Complainant or Respondent must submit a written request to the Office that the individual not participate in the process.
+This request must be made within two (2) business days after the Office provides notice of the name of the individual involved in the process who is believed to have a Conflict of Interest or bias.
 Any request should include a description of the alleged conflict.

 The following also do not constitute Conflicts of Interest or bias under this Policy: